qemu/qemu/docs/about/deprecated.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In QEMU versions 6.1, 6.2 and 7.0, the ``nvme-ns`` generates an EUI-64
-identifer that is not globally unique.
-If an EUI-64 identifer is required, the user must set it explicitly using the ``nvme-ns`` device parameter ``eui64``.
+identifier that is not globally unique.
+If an EUI-64 identifier is required, the user must set it explicitly using the ``nvme-ns`` device parameter ``eui64``.

 ``-device nvme,use-intel-id=on|off`` (since 7.1)